rsanchez/css-color-extractor/README.md

 var options = {
   withoutGrey: false, // set to true to remove rules that only have grey colors
   withoutMonochrome: false, // set to true to remove rules that only have grey, black, or white colors
-  colorFormat: null // set to transform colors to the specified format. valid options are: hex, rgb, percent, hsl, hwb, and keyword
+  colorFormat: null // transform colors to one of the following formats: hexString, rgbString, percentString, hslString, hwbString, or keyword
 };

 // extract from a full stylesheet